Michael Cirigliano II

-Let's make classical music and art a beloved part of people's lives.
+Let's make classical music a beloved part of people's lives.

-Concert halls and museums shouldn't feel like secret clubs where you need to know the right password or handshake to get in.
+Concert halls shouldn't feel like secret clubs where you need to know the right password or handshake to get in.

-But for many, attending a concert or seeing a new exhibition feels exactly like that … exclusive, unwelcome, confusing.
+But for many, attending a concert feels exactly like that … exclusive, unwelcome, and downright confusing.

-Your organization has the power to change that — to make the arts inclusive, welcoming, exciting.
+Your organization has the power to change that — to make the arts inclusive, welcoming, and exciting.

 One great, human-focused story at a time.

-provide easy entry points for discovering new works …
+provide easy entry points for people to discover new works …

-and shine a light on the work you're doing every day to bring classical music and art to your community …
+and shine a light on what you're doing every day to bring your community closer to classical music …

 Because when you tell those stories meaningfully — and share them widely — you don't just grow and nurture your audience ...

-You make classical music and art human, relatable, and a source of inspiration for everyone.
+You make classical music human, relatable, and a source of inspiration for everyone.

-All you need is the right guide — a writer and strategist with deep knowledge of classical music and art — to help you mine those stories and tell them in engaging, exciting ways.
+All you need is the right guide — a writer and strategist with deep knowledge of classical music — to help you mine those stories and tell them in engaging, exciting ways.

 Hey there, I'm Michael.